parkinsons-toolkit/app-content/pages-content/home.md

 ---
 ## What's in the toolkit?

-There are two main areas sections:
+There are two main areas:

 ### 1. **Information Pages**